ildar-icoosoft/react-chessboard/README.md

     </a>
 </p>

-ii-react-chessboard Chessboard.jsx is a React component with a flexible "just a board" API.
+ii-react-chessboard is a React component with a flexible "just a board" API.
 It's compatible with touch as well as standard HTML5 drag and drop.

 <div align="center" markdown="1">